- Thursday, October 15, 2020 / 4:00 PM - 5:15 PM (PDT)

 Moderator Sowon S. Park

 Sowon S. Park teaches neurocognitive literary criticism, world literature, and European modernism in the English department at UCSB.
 She has worked as a journalist and TV presenter in Korea and blogs about K-Pop.

 This event is sponsored by the Carsey-Wolf Center.

-Throughout film history and across the globe, filmmakers have resisted social conventions and attracted the ire of governments and censorship boards.
-The Carsey-Wolf Center’s fall and winter 2020 screening series will showcase films considered politically, socially, culturally, and ideologically subversive.
-From mischievous caricatures to biting social critiques, the films in this series invite discussion of the efficacy of subversion and the historical contexts that have rendered these works subversive in the first place.
+Throughout film history and across the globe, mediamakers have resisted social conventions and attracted the ire of governments and censorship boards.
+The Carsey-Wolf Center’s fall 2020 and winter 2021 screening series will showcase films and TV shows considered politically, socially, culturally, and ideologically subversive.
+From mischievous caricatures to biting social critiques, the events in this series invite discussion of the efficacy of subversion and the historical contexts that have rendered these works subversive in the first place.